bielcardona/TCGenerators/README.md

 # Supplementary files for "Generation of Tree-Child phylogenetic networks"
 ## By G. Cardona and J.C.
 Pons

 If you have `pipenv` installed, the requirements can be installed by executing `pipenv install`.
-Notice however that `graphviz` must be installed previously.
+Notice however that `graphviz` must be installed previously (only needed to run the Jupyter notebook).
 Once installed, the jupyter
 notebooks can be run with `pipenv run jupyter-notebook`, and the scripts with `pipenv run python script.py`.